Table of Contents

 Am I Too Old to Start Jiu-Jitsu?

-Choices are the only things that allow us to move past our excuses and a great example of choosing a greater lifestyle is none other than Alex Martinez, CO-Owner of Ares East Mesa BJJ Academy.
-There are so many examples in this world of people starting later in life who excel beyond their own beliefs.
+Choices are the only things that allow us to move past our excuses.
+A great example of choosing a greater lifestyle is none other than Alex Martinez, CO-Owner of Ares East Mesa BJJ Academy.
+There are many examples in this world of people starting later in life who excel beyond their beliefs.
 We had the pleasure of interviewing jiu-jitsu black belt instructor and navy veteran, Alex Martinez this last weekend to talk about his story.
 From being in a dark place to now loving what he does each day, Alex is a shining example of putting personal excuses aside to change for the better.

 Starting Something Later in Life with Alex Martinez

 Jiu-jitsu is a sport that is for everyone.
 Those that do join and stay committed experience something you cannot find anywhere else.
-The brotherhood formed around this community and personal benefits are unmatched.
+The brotherhood and benefits formed around the Brazilian Jiu Jitsu community are unmatched.
 Alex got his black belt under 4x IBJJF World Masters Champion Paul Nava who also runs a gym based out of Phoenix, Arizona.

 It is never too late to change and try something new.
 Alex Martinez is a beaming example of this.
 We hope that we can use this story as inspiration to go out and make it happen!

 1 thought on “Am I Too Old to Start Jiu Jitsu?”

 Pingback: ≫ Cómo hacer sentadillas frontales – 2023 [includes – Zombie Front Squats, Front Squat Crossed arms]